-This is a true story: Before I was Liz Susong, feminist wedding expert, I was just an average human being by the name of Liz Lemons.
+This is a true story: Before I was Liz Susong, a feminist wedding expert, I was just an average human being by the name of Liz Lemons.
 That was a pretty cool name at the height of 30 Rock, and I didn’t hate being associated with Tina Fey.
 Many people referred to me using both my first and last names at all times (i.e. “I invited Tina, Bob, and Liz Lemons.”).

 Women’s last names are politically charged because, before the women’s movement, a woman had few rights outside of her connection to her father or her husband.
-Taking his last name wasn’t a romantic choice; it was a denotation that her husband now had sole rights to her property, wages, and children.
+Taking his last name wasn’t a romantic choice; it was a denotation that her husband now had the sole rights to her property, wages, and children.
 So, you can imagine how totally radical it was when abolitionist and suffragist Lucy Stone elected to keep her own name after marrying Henry Blackwell in 1855.

 Personally, I had never dreamed of myself as Mrs. Anybody.
 I liked being Liz Lemons, and my friends jokingly referred to my long-time boyfriend as Mr. Lemons.
 But as our wedding approached, we had to decide if we would maintain our respective last names or if we would choose a new name together to signify our new family unit.
-In the end, we both felt excited about the idea of sharing a name, so we tested out some combinations of our last names, which all amounted to a bunch of nasty sounding desserts.
+In the end, we both felt excited about the idea of sharing a name, so we tested out some combinations of our last names, which all amounted to a bunch of nasty-sounding desserts.
 Instead, we decided to take his mom’s last name.
 It felt like the perfect choice to honor her role in both of our lives.

-For couples who choose to blend names, like Cassandra and Rowan of Ohio, it felt “more representative of us as a whole to not take one or the other's last name, but to create a name that embraces every part of us and recognizes each line of history.”
+For couples who choose to blend names, like Cassandra and Rowan of Ohio, it felt “more representative of us as a whole to not take one or the other's last name but to create a name that embraces every part of us and recognizes each line of history.”
 Many same-sex couples are leading the way on name meshing, as it feels more representative of their approach to marriage.
 Patti and Melinda of Ohio explain: “For us, changing our names was also a way of announcing our desire to intentionally share a life together and keep some of those marital traditions going while putting our own spin on things.”

 I’m not saying it will be easy—going against the grain always requires a little extra chutzpah.
-My husband has been given side eye at many a job interview, the interviewer commenting, “I bet your dad loved that one.”
+My husband has been given side-eye at many a job interview, the interviewer commenting, “I bet your dad loved that one.”
 As a matter of fact, sir, he did not.
 My friend Tim’s dad wasn’t happy either: “I knew that my dad would be upset about me changing my name, since his family is important to him.
 I worked up the courage to talk to my dad about it, and as predicted, he was upset by it.
 We talked about it a bit over the next year, but it was sort of a sore subject, and we both avoided it.”

 Oftentimes, parents may not understand the reasoning behind the name change.
 Kevin from Texas was also taken aback by “the backlash and negativity from those who saw the name change as disrespectful.”
 He explains: “It was done out of equanimity and solidarity with my wife, not as a rejection of my heritage.”
-Tim says: “It became clear that my dad didn't really understand why we wanted to blend our names.
-(It wasn't because we ‘thought it was cool’).”
+Tim says: “It became clear that my dad didn't really understand why we wanted to blend our names (it wasn't because we ‘thought it was cool’).”

-After a year of raging against the machine in ye old District of Columbia and spending literally weeks on the phone with various bureaucrats who actually said to my husband, “If you were a woman, this would be different,” we conceded and petitioned the court for a legal name change.
+After a year of raging against the machine in the old District of Columbia and spending literally weeks on the phone with various bureaucrats who actually said to my husband, “If you were a woman, this would be different,” we conceded and petitioned the court for a legal name change.
 While I don’t regret fighting the system tooth and nail, I wish someone had told us to go to court first.
-If only we had known, I wouldn’t have found myself in the DMV hearing the clerk tell me that I had “two options: keep your name or take his,” and once she conceded, refused to accept my credit card for payment because it had a “different name” on it.
+If only we had known, I wouldn’t have found myself in the DMV hearing the clerk tell me that I had “two options: keep your name or take his,” and once she conceded, she refused to accept my credit card for payment because it had a “different name” on it.
 This is our government, people.

-Just remember: when choosing a last name—there is no perfect option.
-But, if you both decide to change your names, I can guarantee that after fighting both social norms and the legal system, you will feel so much pride and ownership around your new last name.
+Just remember: When choosing a last name, there is no perfect option.
+But, if you both decide to change your names, I can guarantee that, after fighting both social norms and the legal system, you will feel so much pride and ownership around your new last name.
 This is something that all of us name-merging mavericks have in common.
 While Liz Lemons will always be with me, nothing makes me happier than being one of the Susongs.